 remark - markdown processor powered by plugins

-remark is a Markdown processor powered by plugins part of the unified collective.
-The project parses and compiles Markdown, and lets programs process Markdown without ever compiling to HTML (it can though).
-Powered by plugins to do all kinds of things: check Markdown code style, transform safely to React, add a table of contents, or compile to man pages.
+remark is a markdown processor powered by plugins part of the unified collective.
+The project parses and compiles markdown, and lets programs process markdown without ever compiling to HTML (it can though).
+Powered by plugins to do all kinds of things: check markdown code style, add a table of contents, or compile to man pages.

 View the project on GitHub or inspect the syntax tree on AST Explorer.

 The Command Line Interface is powerful, it supports all settings the API provides and has built-in support for regenerating markdown files in a project according to a given style-guide, and emits warnings triggered by plugins in a beautiful fashion.

 Now, by running remark in a terminal we’ll see the following:

 Read more about the CLI in its